-Jersey Strawberries, outside La Hougette Farm, La Route de St Jean, St Lawrence
+La Hougette Farm, La Route de St Jean, St. Lawrence.

 Discover a roadside stall packed with punnets of freshly picked, fragrant strawberries grown by farmer Joe Freire and perfect for summer snacking.
 We defy you to get home without eating any on the way!
 In summer, look out for freshly picked bunches of anenomes, dahlias and sunflowers too.

-This jam-packed stall is full of delicious seasonal crops with a colourful array of homegrown fruit and vegetables direct from Didier and Christine Hellio’s farm.
+This jam-packed stall is full of delicious seasonal crops with a colourful array of homegrown fruit and vegetables direct from Didier and Christine Hellio’s Farm Shop.
 Open every day, it’s ideal for stocking up for a beach picnic.